 Dear Chocolate, how to count the ways I love thee.

 Whether you need a pick me up or a lift me up higher, chocolate’s got you covered.
-And when chocolate-y goodness comes in creamy, dreamy, bite-sized truffle versions, ooohhh there’s no escaping choco-Mojo heaven.
+When chocolate-y goodness comes in creamy, dreamy, bite-sized truffle versions, dare I say that’s heaven in pint size form.

-Simply put, chocolate truffles are flippin’ divine – all you need is 4 ingredients, and there are no limits to what toppings you can use.
+All you need is 4 ingredients, to make the basic truffle.
+There are no limits to what toppings you can use.
 You can roll them in Nutella, chopped nuts or even powdered sugar.
 I rolled mine in cocoa powder (easiest way to make them, and it cuts the intense sweet).
-I also attempted making them as Dark Chocolate Sea Salt truffles: adding the truffles to melted dark chocolate & with sprinkling of sea salt.
-To quote Uncle Jesse, Have mercy!
+I also attempted making them as Dark Chocolate Sea Salt truffles: adding the truffles to melted dark chocolate & with a sprinkle of sea salt.

-They look ridiculously impressive, AND don’t need much effort.
-I made a whole batch of these puppies over the holidays to gift to my coworkers & friends… I meant to make 36, I…. umm, accidentally made 90.
-Because that’s what happens when you go “hey, I’ll just add a bit more chocolate to this… a lil chocolate never hurt nobody”.
+They look impressive, AND don’t need much effort.
+I made a whole batch of these over the holidays, to gift to my coworkers & friends.
+I meant to make 36, I accidentally made 90.
+Because that’s what happens when you go “hey, I’ll just add just a little a bit more chocolate to this”.

 Extra truffles eating & 10 pounds later, I can tell you, I regret nothing.